-We’ve talked about the basics of belting, how to dip your toes into the belting waters, and what belts can do for you, but I know that some of you still struggle with belting.
-The blogger-belt love affair is a long-standing one, and it can be colossally frustrating to see this fun accessory deployed successfully on so many women, and STILL feel mystified as to how you might belt your own ensembles.
+We’ve talked about belting several times, but I completely understand why some of you still struggle with belting.
+The blogger-belt love affair is a long-standing one, and it can be colossally frustrating to see this fun accessory worn successfully by so many women, and STILL feel mystified as to how you might belt your own ensembles.

 It’s all about the torso.